Skip to content

 Overview

-is a Rust crate for generating compile-time-checked builders for functions and structs.
+bon is a Rust crate for generating compile-time-checked builders for structs and functions.
 It also provides idiomatic partial application with optional and named parameters for functions and methods.

-can turn a function with positional parameters into a function with "named" parameters via a builder.
-It's as easy as placing the #[builder]
+You can turn a function with positional parameters into a function with named parameters with #[builder].

 use bon::builder;